The Marvelous Mrs. Maisel: Development

-In developing the series, Amy Sherman-Palladino was inspired by childhood memories of her father, a standup comedian based in NYC, and an admiration for early female comics such as Joan Rivers and Totie Fields.
+In developing the series, Amy Sherman-Palladino was inspired by childhood memories of her father, a standup comedian based in New York City, and an admiration for early female comics such as Joan Rivers and Totie Fields.

-In June 2016, Amazon gave the production a pilot order.
-The pilot episode was written by Sherman-Palladino, who was also executive producer.
-It premiered as a part of Amazon's Spring 2017 pilot season on March 17, 2017.
-On April 10, Amazon gave the production a two-season order, to be executive produced by Sherman-Palladino and Daniel Palladino with Dhana Gilbert as a producer.
-The series premiered on November 29, 2017.
+In June 2016, Amazon gave the production a pilot order, with the pilot episode written and executive produced by Sherman-Palladino.
+In April 2017, Amazon gave the production a two-season order, to be executive produced by Sherman-Palladino and Daniel Palladino with Dhana Gilbert as a producer.
 On May 20, 2018, Amazon renewed the series for a third season of eight episodes.
-The second season premiered on December 5, 2018, and the third season premiered December 6, 2019.
 One week after season three was released, Amazon renewed the show for a fourth season.

-On February 17, 2022, Amazon renewed the series for a fifth and final season, which consists of 9 episodes and is set to premiere on April 14, 2023.
+On February 17, 2022, Amazon renewed the series for a fifth and final season.

 Casting

 On August 5, 2016, Rachel Brosnahan was cast in the pilot's lead role.
 In September 2016, it was reported that Tony Shalhoub and Michael Zegen had joined the pilot's main cast.
 On October 6, 2016, Marin Hinkle was cast in one of the pilot's main roles.
 In May 2017, it was reported that Joel Johnstone, Caroline Aaron, Kevin Pollak, and Bailey De Young were set to appear in recurring roles.

 On May 23, 2018, Zachary Levi was announced to appear in the second season in a recurring capacity.
 On August 15, 2018, it was reported that Jane Lynch would reprise her role of Sophie Lennon in recurring capacity in season two.

 On April 15, 2019, it was announced that Sterling K. Brown would appear in the third season in an undisclosed role.
 The October 14, 2019, release of the season's teaser trailer revealed that Liza Weil would also play an undisclosed character.

 On June 21, 2021, Kayli Carter was announced to appear in the fourth season in a recurring capacity.
-Other season 4 guest stars include Milo Ventimiglia and Kelly Bishop, who both appeared on Gilmore Girls which was created by Amy Sherman-Palladino.
+Other season 4 guest stars include Milo Ventimiglia and Kelly Bishop, who both appeared on Gilmore Girls, which was created by Amy Sherman-Palladino.
 Additional season 4 guest stars include Jason Ralph (who is Rachel Brosnahan's real-life husband) and filmmaker John Waters.
-For the fifth season, Reid Scott, Alfie Fuller, and Jason Ralph, were promoted to series regulars after having recurring roles in the fourth season.
+For the fifth season, Reid Scott, Alfie Fuller, and Jason Ralph were promoted to series regulars after having recurring roles in the fourth season.